England. Change location

 Block 3: Sustainable Enterprise Challenge

 This block provides the opportunity to practise how to create and manage an enterprise as part of a team through a computer-assisted Sustainable Enterprise Challenge (SEC), using a version of either ‘Serious Games’ or ‘SimVenture’.
-You'll be provided with a scenario based on an enterprise that has just been launched and that is expected to provide an innovative and sustainable solution to a defined societal problem.
+You'll be provided with a scenario based on an enterprise that has just been launched, and that is expected to provide an innovative and sustainable solution to a defined societal problem.
 Student teams will then be created and tasked with completing a series of weekly challenges: setting strategic objectives (e.g. triple bottom-line), defining organisational values and recruitment strategies, sourcing financial and non-financial resources, making choices about production technology and marketing, making enterprise expansion decisions (including a second round of funding).
 All of these are geared towards generating student-led, pre-defined impacts.
-The outcome includes weekly templates of team analysis and decisions and end-of-project impact measures.;
+The outcome includes weekly templates of team analysis and decisions and end-of-project impact measures.

-Block 4: Module summary and revision
+Block 4: Critical reflection and integration

 In this final block, you'll integrate your previous learning to produce your end-of-module assessment.
 You'll return to the societal challenge identified in Block 2 and the learning from Block 3 (inter-relationship among function areas of entrepreneurship and innovation) to develop a solution to the problem.
 This includes decisions as to whether the solution is best offered through a start-up enterprise or an existing enterprise (intrapreneurship), ethical and sustainability considerations and a clear success criterion for measuring the impact of the proposed solution.